AntczakEI/app-ads/_posts/2026-03-27-how-much-water-to-drink-after-exercise.md

 Instead of forcing a huge amount immediately after training, rehydrate gradually over the next few hours.
 That is usually easier and more realistic.

-## Water is often enough — but not always
+## Water is often enough, but not always

 For many workouts, plain water is enough.